juanrios381/ChatGPT-Prompts-for-SOC-Analyst/README.md

 🎓 [ChatGPT for SOC Analyst – Master Cyber Security with AI](https://www.udemy.com/course/chatgpt-for-soc-analyst-master-cyber-security-with-ai/?referralCode=80661AFCA5BEC147A20B)

 Your enrollment helps support my work as a content creator and enables me to keep sharing valuable tools with the community. 🙌

----

-## 🔐 Stay Secure & Keep Learning!

-Pull requests and suggestions are welcome.
-Let’s build a smarter, more efficient SOC together.